thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-intro.md

 After choosing a data connection, you can choose from the database - a list of available tables to setup your live query.
 Then select only the columns of interest from each table.
 Primary key and foreign key relationships will also be imported, but only when the primary key table is imported at the same time as the foreign key table.
 It’s easy to apply transformations and filters to the data, too.
 So you only connect the data you want to explore.

 ## Key benefits
-- Simple and scalable data movement model with focus only on data visualizations.
+- Quick setup and faster deployments of ThoughtSpot by connecting directly to a Snowflake.
-- Quick setup and faster deployments with seamless DB connections.
+- Eliminate the need to move data into ThoughtSpot for analysis.
-- Eliminate the need of moving data into ThoughtSpot for analysis.
+- Centralized data management and governance in Snowflake.
-- Ease of data management and governance.
+- Significant time and cost savings by avoiding ETL pipelines.
-- Huge time and cost saving since ETL pipelines are eliminated.
+- In cases where data must be transferred into ThoughtSpot, Embrace provides easy setup and scheduling capabilities.

 ## What's next